-On March 10, 2022, the Company executed Amendment No. 1 to the Second Amended Employment Agreement with Ms. Green, which adjusted the base salary and annual bonus terms of such agreement.
-All references to the Second Amended Employment Agreement between the Company and Ms. Green contained in this proxy statement on Schedule 14A are inclusive of, and reflect the terms of, this Amendment No. 1 to the Second Amended Employment Agreement by and between the Company and Ms. Green.
+On November 28, 2023, the Company executed Amendment No. 1 to the Second Amended Employment Agreement with Mr. Klein and Amendment No. 2 to the Second Amended Employment Agreement with Ms. Green, both of which extended the terms of the Second Amended Employment Agreements by two years to December 31, 2026.
+All references to the Second Amended Employment Agreement between the Company and each of Mr. Klein and Ms. Green contained in this proxy statement on Schedule 14A are inclusive of, and reflect the terms of, each of Amendment No. 1 and Amendment No. 2 to the Second Amended Employment Agreement by and between the Company and each of Mr. Klein and Ms. Green, respectively.